 Holidays traditions say a lot about a family, and for my friend Charly Genco, one of her traditions is making these festive Sicilian fig cookies called cucidati.
 She made them for me in 2018 after she helped me buy my first home (she was my realtor before we became friends; more on that later!).
-Upon my first bite, I’m ashamed to say my first thought was “Mmmm, these are great Fig Newtons!”….
-FACEPALM.
-I don’t think I ever told her that hahah – her heart would have exploded.
+On the first bite, I knew I had to learn how to make these, and surely enough, two years later I’m helping her make 800 of these cookies for her annual client gifts!

 One Weekend, 800 Italian Fig Cookies

 This year, I joined Charly in her annual bake-athon where she makes Italian figs for all of her clients.
 If you’re wondering how many cookies that is, that’s 800 of them.